praekeltfoundation/ways-of-working/docs/tools.rst

 Hubflow is an adapted version of Gitflow, specifically tailored for use with Github.

-It provides the usefulness of `Git Flow`_ with Github goodness embedded.
+It provides the usefulness of `git-flow`_ with Github goodness embedded.

 For more information on that, see this link: `Hubflow <https://datasift.github.io/gitflow/>`_